0xAX/linux-insides/interrupts/interrupts-9.md

 };
 ```

 The `tasklet_struct` structure defined in the [include/linux/interrupt.h](https://github.com/torvalds/linux/blob/master/include/linux/interrupt.h) and represents the `Tasklet`.
 Previously we did not see this word in this book.
 Let's try to understand what is it `tasklet`.
-In short words, the tasklet is a thread that has no context and stack.
 Actually, the tasklet is an one of mechanisms to handle deferred interrupt.
 Let's look on the implementation if the `tasklet_struct` structure:

 ```C
 struct tasklet_struct